smably/budgie-client/README.md

 ## 4 UI Considerations

+### 4.1 Selection and Context Menu

 When a row is clicked, it will be highlighted (perhaps using a thick coloured border on one side) and considered selected.
-A menu will pop out to one side offering contextual options (Edit, Delete, Duplicate, Unlink, Revert).
+A hamburger menu icon will appear in the coloured portion, and when clicked, a menu will pop out offering contextual options (Edit, Delete, Duplicate, Unlink, Revert).

+### 4.2 Recurrence Editor

+An "Add Recurrence" button will open a panel where the user can specify a recurrence rule.

+#### 4.2.1 Frequency

+Frequency will be able to be selected from the following options:

+* Daily
+* Weekly
+* Monthly
+* Yearly

+#### 4.2.2 Interval

+After selecting a frequency, the user will be presented with two options:
+"Every [unit]" or "Every ____ [units]", with a number picker.

+#### 4.2.3 Daily options

+If the frequency is daily, there are no other options.
+For weekday restrictions, frequency should be "weekly".

+#### 4.2.4 Weekly options

+#### 4.2.5 Monthly options

+#### 4.2.6 Yearly options